KnowageLabs/Knowage-Server/doc/user/CKAN/README.md

 The dataset data parsing and validation processes rely on the Knowage file dataset management system, where CSV and XLS file formats are supported.
 This means that only CKAN resources with such formats are taken into account by Knowage, filtering the datasets availability by their format.
 With the future support for other formats (e.g. XML), Knowage will automatically increase the availability of CKAN resources, enhancing the overall CKAN integration.

-How to use SpagoBI with CKAN
+How to use Knowage with CKAN
 ============================

 Configuration